deepanshut041/MlAgents/README.md

 **:video_camera: [Watch trained Agent](.)**

-**:warning: Enviroment Solved :heavy_check_mark:**
+**:warning: Environment Solved :heavy_check_mark:**

 ### 3D Balance Ball

 <p align="center"><img src="./media/balance.png" height="350px"></p>

-A balance-ball task, where the agent balances the ball on it's head.
-Here Goal is agent must balance the ball on it's head for as long as possible.
+A balance-ball task, where the agent balances the ball on its head.
+Here the goal is agent must balance the ball on its head for as long as possible.

 **:file_folder: [Implementation](./3d-balance-ball)**